Trump And Universities In Fight Over Free Speech, Federal Research Funding

 The Foundation for Individual Rights in Education — a group that supports free speech on campus — was circumspect.
 "It really is reinforcing existing principles and law," legislative and policy director Joe Cohn told the Chronicle of Higher Education.
 "Of course, the devil is going to be in details."
 Cohn said a new federal bureaucracy devoted to policing campus speech "could be unhelpful."

-Speaking on NPR's Morning Edition, incoming University of Southern California President Carole Folt said that she's always been concerned about chilling effects on free speech on campus.
+Speaking on NPR's Morning Edition, incoming University of Southern California President Carol Folt said that she's always been concerned about chilling effects on free speech on campus.

 "And you do hear students say that they feel sometimes that they can't say things," she said.
 "But it comes from all sides.
 So the point is, we have to work on that, to keep it open, and make it possible for students to talk in a way that allows disagreement and pretty divergent opinions [to] still be respected and welcome."

-Note: A previous version of this story misspelled incoming University of Southern California President Carol Folt's first name as Carole.